cadet/CADET-Core/doc/interface/parameter_dependencies_config.rst

 ``COL_DISPERSION_DEP``

    Parameter dependence of column dispersion on the interstitial velocity.
-Available for the LRM, LRMP and GRM units (with FV discretization only at the moment)
+Available for the arrow-head optimzed (see `FV_ARROW_HEAD_OPTIMIZATION`) LRM, LRMP and GRM units.

    ================  =====================================  =============
    **Type:** string  **Range:** :math:`\texttt{POWER_LAW}`  **Length:** 1